-What do we mean when we say 'carer'?

-While many of those who regularly offer care and support would not recognise or label themselves as carers, for the purpose of this strategy we define a carer as a person who is unpaid and looks after or supports someone else who needs help with their day-to-day life, because of:
+A definition of what we mean by the term 'carer' National policy and legislation The impacts of caring Why it makes sense to support carers While many of those who regularly offer care and support would not recognise or label themselves as carers, for the purpose of this strategy we define a carer as a person who is unpaid and looks after or supports someone else who needs help with their day-to-day life, because of:

-- a long-term illness;
+- A long-term illness.

-- a disability;
+- A disability.

-- mental health problems;
+- Mental health problems.

-- substance misuse.
+- Substance misuse.